-A non-AP MLD may set the Frequency Separation For STR subfield to a nonzero value if it intends to indicate the minimum frequency separation that is recommended between two links for the non-AP MLD for STR operation; otherwise the non-AP MLD shall set the Frequency Separation For STR subfield to 0.
+A non-AP MLD may set the Frequency Separation For STR subfield in the Common Info field of the Basic Multi-Link element (#12657) to a nonzero value if it intends to indicate the minimum frequency separation that is recommended between two links for the non-AP MLD for STR operation; otherwise the non-AP MLD shall set the Frequency Separation For STR subfield to 0.

-An AP MLD might take into account the information provided by associated non-AP MLDs in the Frequency Separation For STR subfield in their transmitted Multi-Link elements when the AP MLD intends to set up BSSs in the future referring to the information provided by those non-AP MLDs or switch the BSS operating channel of one or more of the setup links with those non-AP MLDs.
+An AP MLD may (#10364) take into account the information provided by associated non-AP MLDs in the Frequency Separation For STR subfield in their transmitted Multi-Link elements when the AP MLD intends to set up BSSs in the future referring to the information provided by those non-AP MLDs or switch the BSS operating channel of one or more of the setup links with those non-AP MLDs.
 How the AP MLD uses the information provided by the Frequency Separation For STR subfield is out of scope of the standard.

 NOTE 1—The non-AP MLD ensures that the minimum frequency separation indicated in the Frequency Separation For STR subfield starts from the frequency edge of the maximum supported bandwidth indicated by the Supported Channel Width Set subfield in the HE Capabilities element and the Support For 320 MHz in 6 GHz subfield in the EHT Capabilities element of each link.